Universalism and the Latter Day Saint movement: Ammonihah

 In about 83 BCE, the prophet Alma went and preached in a city of Ammonihah, whose people followed the teachings of Nehor.
 A lawyer named Zeezrom debates Alma and his friend Amulek using a Universalist line of questioning.
 Zeezrom asks Amulek, "Shall [the Son of God] save his people in their sins?"
 Amulek answers, "The Lord surely shall come to redeem his people; but he should not come to redeem them in their sins, but to redeem them from their sins."
 Zeezrom turns to the people and says, "[Amulek] saith that the Son of God shall come, but he shall not save his people-as though he had authority to command God."
 Amulek accuses Zeezrom of misrepresenting his words and clarifies, "I say unto you again that he cannot save them in their sins; for I cannot deny his word, and he hath said that no unclean thing can inherit the kingdom of heaven; therefore, how can ye be saved, except ye inherit the kingdom of heaven?
 Therefore, ye cannot be saved in your sins."
 Alma and Amulek continue by expounding the doctrine that only those that believe and follow Jesus will be redeemed.

+Some Universalists in the 1800s used Matthew 1:21 to prove Universalism which reads, "And she shall bring forth a son, and thou shalt call his name JESUS: for he shall save his people from their sins.
+Universalist Elhanan Winchester wrote about this passage in 1800, "all men are certainly the people of Jesus, ... consequently he shall save all mankind from their sins."
+Orthodox Anti-Universalists rejected Winchester's interpretation, including a preacher Charles Marford, who preached 10 miles from the Smith family home in Manchester New York who echoed a common rebuttal in 1819, "Christ is a Savior, to save his people from their sins, and not in them, and those that think otherwise will be overthrown."